corpnewt/CorpBot.py/README.md

 	   └─ Saves the current playlist to a json file that can be loaded later.
 	  $searchlist [yes_no]
 	   └─ Gets or sets whether or not the server will show a list of options when searc...
+	  $searchtype [search_type]
+	   └─ Gets or sets the default search type used.
+Can be ytsearch, ytmsearch, or sc...
 	  $seek [position]
 	   └─ Seeks to the passed position in the song if possible.
 Position should be in ...
 	  $setband [band_number] [value] (AKA: sb)